sozercan/k8s-federation-azure-coredns/README.md

-This guide is walkthrough for creating Kubernetes cluster federation on Microsoft Azure using CoreDNS
+This guide is a walkthrough for creating Kubernetes cluster federation on Microsoft Azure using CoreDNS

 ## Prerequisites
 Kubernetes 1.6+ with Beta APIs enabled